csantanapr/grunt-cordovacli/README.md

 # grunt-cordovacli [![Build Status](https://secure.travis-ci.org/csantanapr/grunt-cordovacli.png?branch=master)](https://travis-ci.org/csantanapr/grunt-cordovacli)

-> "Wraps a web application as a hybrid app with [Apache Cordova CLI 3.x](http://cordova.io)"
+> "Wraps a web application as a hybrid app with [Apache Cordova CLI](http://cordova.io)"

-More information about the new [Apache Cordova 3.x Command-line Interface](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface)
+More information about the new [Apache Cordova Command-line Interface](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface)

 ## Getting Started
-This plugin requires Grunt `~0.4.1`
+This plugin requires Grunt `^0.4.5`
+NPM module cordova-cli needs to be install locally or globally

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: